What to consider when selecting a solar storage solution

 Yes!
 In general, solar batteries are very safe.
 Issues that may arise come if they are installed incorrectly or the battery quality is low.
 Because of that, it is important to ensure batteries are properly installed and are purchased from a reputable manufacturer.

 Lithium iron phosphate batteries have a slightly higher risk of overheating than others if installed incorrectly or supplied from an unreliable manufacturer.
 However, in most cases lithium iron batteries rarely pose a risk to homeowners.
 Renogy deep cycle solar batteries have a BMS, which stands for Battery Management System.
 The BMS safely protects the battery from being used/charged during incorrect conditions.
+Also, a battery charger 12v can enhanced the safety and efficiency of a solar battery.

-What is the lifespan of solar batteries?
+What is the lifespan of deep cycle batteries?

 Battery life varies a bit from technology to technology.
 For example, many gel batteries typically last 1,100 cycles, absorbed glass batteries 600 cycles, and lithium iron phosphate batteries 7,000 cycles.
 It’s fair to assume the general range for a solar battery’s lifespan is between 5 and 15 years.
 Therefore, you may need to replace your batteries at least once within the lifespan of the rest of your solar system.